 Can you believe it’s almost time for your child’s first day of kindergarten?
 This can be exciting and overwhelming for many parents and children.
-To help you prepare, we asked Start Early (formerly known as the Ounce) experts for their advice for parents.
-Educare, our model early learning program, focuses on helping children, over five years, develop the cognitive and social skills they need for kindergarten success.
+To help you prepare, we asked a Start Early expert for advice for parents.
+Lisa LaRue a teacher at Educare Chicago, a program of Start Early, shared her tips to help you and your child have a successful school year.

-By learning as much as you can about the kindergarten experience, you’ll be able to better explain the transition to your child and help him or her understand how fun kindergarten will be!
+The start of kindergarten can be exciting, stressful, intimidating and scary at the same time.
+As a parent, you can help ease some of your child’s worries and fears by having conversations around their feelings.
+By learning as much as you can about the kindergarten experience, you’ll be able to better explain the transition to your child and they’ll understand how fun kindergarten will be!

 - Meet the Teacher Before the First Day of School